buccaneerai/note-window-consumer/performance/2023-04-20/Demo/a.md

 #### Past Medical History
 - Asthma
 - Car sickness

+#### Family History
 - Family history of migraines

-#### Family History
-- Large family history of migraines

 #### Social History
-Son has been sick recently
+The patient is married and has a son who has been sick recently.
+The patient has not traveled outside of the country recently.

 #### Allergies
 - Patient denies allergies

 #### Medications
-- Orange puffer (possibly Flovent or Fluticasone)
+- Orange puffer (Flovent or Fluticasone)
 - Blue puffer (rarely used)

 #### Assessment & Plan
-- Severe headache: Administer IV for pain relief, order CT Scan of the brain, and consider lumbar puncture if necessary
+- Pain management: Administer IV morphine and medication for nausea
+- Possible meningitis: Perform physical examination, order CT Scan of the brain, and consider lumbar puncture if needed
-- Nausea: Provide medication for nausea
-- Possible meningitis or brain bleed: Investigate further with imaging and tests